-This is the first part of a two-part Gutenberg series.
-It will teach you the nuts and bolts of the Gutenberg editor, how to configure it, how to manipulate blocks and when to use them.
+This article is the first part of a two-part series that will teach you the nuts and bolts of the Gutenberg editor, how to configure it, how to manipulate blocks, when to use them, and much more.
+We hope it’ll be your first step on your journey to becoming a Gutenberg master.
 So let’s dive right into it.

 If you are not familiar with the core concepts behind the Gutenberg editor, please read our previous blog post first.